Most Australian Households Miss These Bill Traps Before Prices Reset in January

 The 10-minute renewal trap checklist

-1) Check when your current discount or offer ends
+1) Check when your current discount ends

 3) Look beyond the total bill amount

-Focus on the structure of the charges: daily supply fees for electricity, or data and speed tiers for internet and mobile services.
+Focus on the structure of charges: daily supply fees for electricity, or data and speed tiers for internet and mobile services.

 4) Check for usage-related surprises